-Radians are a unit that measure angle as the ratio of the angle’s arc-length over the radius of a circle.
+Radians are a unit that measures angle as the ratio of the angle’s arc length over the radius of a circle.
 The (equivalent) symbol is used to represent the radius-invariant property of the definiton.
-A full rotation is equal to (tau) radians where is the naturally occuring circle constant defined by a circle’s circumference divided by its radius.
+A full rotation is equal to (tau) radians where is the naturally occurring circle constant defined by a circle’s circumference divided by its radius.

 Angles measured using radians are usually expressed using the circle constant (tau).
 Shown below are some examples of angles measured using radians.
 The variable (theta) is a variable commonly used for angles.
 By convention, angles in the coordinate plane are measured from the positive direction where the counter-clockwise rotation is positive.